Surinder Arora: Early life

 Arora was born in September 1958 in the Indian state of Punjab to parents who had been displaced from the India/Pakistan border town of Fazilka and were about to emigrate to the United Kingdom.
 Arora was left with an aunt and uncle whom he believed to be his parents until he re-joined his real parents in the UK at the age of thirteen.
-Arora's family had a strong work ethic and he has described his mother as being very ambitious for him.

 In 1988, Arora became a salesman for the Abbey Life insurance company, becoming a sales manager and achieving a rating as the company's second-best salesman after one year.

 Career

 In 1993, Arora left Abbey Life to develop a "B&B" (bed and breakfast) to serve airline staff at Heathrow Airport.
 The hotel that replaced the B&B won a contract from British Airways in 1999.

 In 2004 Arora won the franchise for the Accor Sofitel brand and bought the 500-bedroom Le Meridien London Gatwick hotel to rebrand as the Sofitel London Gatwick.
 Sofitel London Heathrow, a £180m 600-bedroom sister hotel was announced the same year.
 Today Arora owns hotels that provide a total of over 5,500 bedrooms including franchises from Hilton and Holiday Inn.

 In September 2021, the Home Secretary, Priti Patel was accused of breaking the Ministerial Code when it was revealed that she had brokered a lobbying deal in a secret meeting with Arora and the head of BA.

 Arora refers to members of his business as "like family".
 Turnover of staff, especially maids, is much lower than the high hotel industry average.